bkunat/AlfredSnippetConverter/README.md

 ## Getting Started

-You can either build the project from source using Xcode or download one of the pre-built packages from the Releases tab on our GitHub page.
+You can either build the project from source using Xcode or download one of the pre-built packages from the Releases tab.

 ### Building CLI from the Command Line